relsqui/matrix-repro/README.md

 * **Change:** Removed the `extra` section entirely from the `for` block, and used the above logic to filter jobs instead.
 Running this with `[full ci]` on master.
 * **Expected/Why:** Unless I messed up my Powershell again, this should actually run all the extra jobs.
 * **Result:** Wh ... that actually didn't even trigger Appveyor at all (like, there's nothing in the event log).
 Maybe because I amended the commit to add `[full ci]`?
 I'm pretty sure I've done that before though.
 Pushing another commit without amending just to see what happens.

+Yeah, weird, that did it.
+Huh.
+Anyway, once it went through it worked.
+Choosing not to worry about why the hook didn't go through unless I have trouble with it again.

+Now let's make sure it does the right thing on a release branch.

 <!-- For easy copy/paste: